nikhilwahi/Slave-Monitoring-Tool/README.md

 105: "invalid arguments"

-SQL error numbers are the standard MySQL error numbers.
+If there is a MySQL error, the standard MySQL error code is displayed.

 Complete error messages are displayed along with the error number.